locka99/opcua/docs/client.md

 ### Asynchronous calls

-Under the covers, all calls are actually asynchronous.
+Under the covers, all calls are asynchronous.
 Requests are dispatched and responses are handled asynchronously but the client waits for the response it is expecting or for the call to timeout.

 The only exception to this are publish requests and responses which are always asynchronous.
 These are handled